liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. that kind of fear is more than one man can bear
 1. out of nowhere
 1. make sure to leave a like on this video
-1. this kind of work will take its toll to family
 1. there is where we part ways
 1. drop to your knees
 1. get a full tank